Enderjelen11/numberToText/README.md

-# numberToText
+# numberToTextjs
-generates names of numbers from user input
+generates names of numbers from user input in javascript

 use node js to run